 Dilute ACV With Water

 Again, the high acidic content implicates that it’s best to drink diluted apple cider vinegar.
 The ideal ratio is one cup of water per one tablespoon.
-Mix it up and you are done!
+Mix it up and you are done, it’s like drinking a glass of water!
 You can also try adding a dash of apple cider vinegar to any other type of beverage like tea.
 It has a very unique flavor so you’ll have to find what works best for you.
 Especially if you have any pregnancy food aversions.
 I personally like to throw ACV in a green smoothie or even a cup of tea!
 If you’re into juicing, which you guys know I’m not a huge fan of ( see this post on juicing during pregnancy ), you can also add ACV to your favorite juice.

 Drink AVC Before Larger Meals